« View All Posts

 Low tire pressure can result in tire-related issues, which are not only inconvenient but also unsafe.
 Low tire pressure can make it more difficult to steer, which is particularly problematic on icy, snow-covered roads.
 It can hurt your fuel efficiency which can add up over time and impact your bottom dollar.
 Not only that but driving with low tires also increases your risk of damaging them or experiencing a blowout.

 Ensuring that your tires are properly inflated can prevent such problems from occurring.
-You should be checking your tire pressure daily during your pre-trip inspections.
+You need to check your tire pressure daily during your pre-trip inspections.

 When you have your truck in the shop, they’ll make sure your tread depth meets minimum Department of Transportation (DOT) standards.
 It’s especially important to have good tread depth in the winter to help grip the icy roads.